1941 Auckland Rugby League season: Auckland Referees v South Auckland Referees

+Taranaki v Newton

+Roy Niwa came on as a replacement for the injured Austin and scored a try.
+He shortly afterwards transferred to Auckland and joined the Newton club where he spent several seasons.

+Miramar (Wellington) v Richmond

+Richmond was granted permission to travel to Wellington to play Miramar during the week by the Auckland Rugby League.
+The officials traveling with the side were J. McGregor, W. Rodwell, and W.R.
+Dick.
+Before a crowd of 3,000 with steady rain falling and the field muddy at the Basin Reserve the local Miramar side, who were the Wellington club champions, upset Richmond 12–8.
+The Miramar team was strengthened by the inclusion of players from other clubs and included Verdun Scott of the North Shore club who was training at the Trentham Camp.
+At fullback was A McLachlan the Mount Albert fullback from 1937 to 1940 who was also at Trentham.
+His tackling was said to have been "deadly".
+Frank Fitzgerald, the former Wairarapa rugby representative five eighth kicked a conversion, penalty and near the end dropped a goal.
+For Richmond Maurice Potter and Alf Broadhead scored tries after good passing movements.
+Richmond was said to have shown better rugby league ability but struggled in the conditions and against a strong effort from their opponents.
+Richmond five eighth Dave Solomon was criticised for being flat footed and caught in possession regularly and not sending his supports away though otherwise gave "a fine performance".
+Charles Webb, Wally Tittleton, and Lyndsay Jack combined well and in the Richmond forwards A McIntosh, George Mitchell and Maurice Potter stood out.

 Representative fixtures

 In August the West Coast board requested Auckland send a touring side there to play a match and possibly others in the South Island.
 However Auckland declined as “owing to war conditions and the fact of many prominent players being unable to obtain leave”.
 Chairman Campbell said “tentative arrangements had already been made, but it was found that at least six players hold important positions in various war industries, and unless the best combination was available, the trip was not advisable”.

 Auckland Māori v South Auckland (Waikato)

 The first representative match of the season was played on the Kings Birthday holiday.
 A curtain raiser was played between the Papakura Camp army side against Ellerslie's senior B team.
 The Māori side did not have a regular halfback in their side so instead used Tommy Chase in the position.
 He had played there once or twice before in his long rugby union and rugby league career and had played every single position in the backline over that time.